-I also have done four or five other courses through the AWC, as well as Kate Toon's Recipe for SEO Success course, a course on content marketing, one on building a better blog, as well as numerous paid travel writing webinars with Gabi Logan, who runs the amazing Dream of Travel Writing (affiliate link) blog.
+I have done four or five writing courses, as well as Kate Toon’s Recipe for SEO Success course, a course on content marketing, one on building a better blog, as well as numerous paid travel writing webinars with Gabi Logan, who runs the amazing Dream of Travel Writing (affiliate link) blog.

 The courses I have bought have ranged from cheap ($29) to not quite so cheap (nearly $2K).